Macross: Series chronology

 A feature film, subtitled Do You Remember Love? (愛・おぼえていますか Ai Oboete Imasu ka), was released in 1984, with a condensed version of the storyline and cutting-edge animation.
 This movie was later described as a "historical drama" movie within the Macross universe (similar to World War II films in the real world).
 In Macross Plus and Macross 7, it is revealed that there was a movie produced after Space War I (the original Earth-Zentradi conflict).
 Kawamori described the relation between the two depictions of Space War I: "The real Macross is out there, somewhere.
 If I tell the story in the length of a TV series, it looks one way, and if I tell it as a movie-length story, it's organized another way."
 (An edited, English-dubbed version of the feature was also released to video as Clash of the Bionoids.)

 Macross II, the only animated project without Studio Nue's direct involvement, was declared by Studio Nue to be a parallel-world story.

 In March 2007, Studio Victor placed a casting call for a voice actress to play the heroine Ranka Lee, in a then untitled new Macross series.
-Eighteen-year-old Megumi Nakajima selected in the nationwide singing and acting audition for the role of Ranka Lee in Japan.
+Eighteen-year-old Megumi Nakajima was selected in the nationwide singing and acting audition for the role of Ranka Lee in Japan.
 The project was given the tentative title of Macross 25.
 Later, as part of the 25th anniversary concert, a trailer was shown that revealed the new tentative title of Macross F (Frontier).
 During the concert, Kawamori Shoji mentioned that the timeframe of Macross Frontier was about 2070 AD.
 Kawamori also announced that Yoko Kanno would be the music co-composer of the new Macross series.
 According to Newtype magazine, this new series were supposed to take place in a school.
 The pilot episode aired on December 23, 2007.
 The new series were finally set in the year 2059 AD and took place in a new Macross Colony Fleet called "Macross Frontier".
 The new show was produced by Satelight and its episodes began their regular broadcast on April 4, 2008, in MBS channel of Japan.
 The final episode aired on September 25, 2008, what brought the series to a total of 25 episodes.
 A Macross Frontier Movie Edition was announced just after the ending of the new TV animated series.